Welcome to the online home of the Community of Practice on Environment, Climate, Conflict, and Peace (ECCP).

 The ECCP is funded and run by members and partners.

-We sincerely thank the PeaceNexus Foundation, World Wildlife Fund Colombia and Germany (WWF) through the International Climate Initiative (IKI), and the United States Institute of Peace (USIP) for their financial contributions and partnership.
+We sincerely thank the PeaceNexus Foundation and their partners for their financial contributions and partnership.
 We also express appreciation to co-hosts Centre of Conflict, Development, and Peacebuilding (CCDP) and Environmental Peacebuilding Association (EnPAx) for the in-kind support that keeps the community going.
-Finally, we thank Oxfam, International Alert, and Search for Common Ground for their in-kind support to manage the Peace@COP group, as well as Saferworld for their support for the conflict sensitivity group.